Credential-Provider-SIG/cred-migration/draft-cpsig-crimp.md

 ## Scope
 This protocol is scoped to describing the secure transmission of one or more credentials between two credential providers on the same or different devices managed by the same credential owner, capable of function in both online and offline contexts.
 This protocol does not make any assumptions about the channels in which credential data is passed from the source provider to the destination provider.
+The destruction of credentials after migration by the credential provider source is out of scope as well.

 # Terminology

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}
+Certain security-related terms are to be understood in the sense defined in [RFC4949].
+These terms include, but are not limited to, "attack", "authentication" "authorization", "certificate", "credential", "encryption", "identity", "sign", "signature", "trust", "validate", and "verify".

 ## Actors
 Crimp has 3 types of actors: